echen078/echen078/README.md

 ✨ Fun Fact:

-You’ll usually find me with a matcha latte in hand, coding to Lo-Fi beats, diving into cognitive science research, or chatting about inclusive tech with my Women in Tech community.
+You’ll usually find me with a matcha latte in hand, coding to Lo-Fi beats, or diving into cognitive science research.
 I’m also oddly good at guessing the plot twist of a movie before it happens 🎬